Indian Institute of Management Calcutta: Rankings

 Worldwide, the Financial Times has ranked IIM Calcutta 21 in its Masters in Management Ranking 2020 and 42 in its Global MBA Ranking 2020.
-The QS Global 250 MBA Rankings 2020 ranked it 79 in the world and 12 in Asia.
+Quacquarelli Symonds ranked the IIM Calcutta 65th in the world and 11th in Asia in the QS World University Rankings Global MBA Rankings 2025.

-In India, IIM Calcutta was ranked third among management schools by the National Institutional Ranking Framework (NIRF) in 2022.
-It was ranked first in India by Business Todays "India's Top Five B-Schools Yearly Ranking In 2022" and third by Outlook Indias "Top 25 Public MBA Colleges in India" of 2022.
+In India, IIM Calcutta was ranked seventh among management schools by the National Institutional Ranking Framework (NIRF) in 2025, a notable drop in its third position back in 2022.

 Accreditation

 IIM Calcutta was the first management school in India to complete triple accreditation by being recognized by three globally reputed b-school accreditation organizations: Association to Advance Collegiate Schools of Business (AACSB), European Quality Improvement System (EQUIS) and Association of MBAs (AMBA).
 It is also the only Indian business school that is a member of the Global Alliance in Management Education (CEMS).

 Student life

-Societies & Clubs

-There are several student-run clubs at IIM Calcutta.
-Clubs usually have faculty members as guides and consultants, though they are actually managed by students.
-The following is a partial list of other clubs and Special Interest Groups on campus: